 6.1.1) Virginia Martha “Jennie” Wills (1845 – c.
 1871/3), marr.
 Thomas H. Handy

 In Nov.
-1866 in New Orleans, she married Thomas H. Handy (1838 in Maryland-c.1890), 2nd Lt. in the La.
+1866 in New Orleans, she married Thomas H. Handy (born 1838 in Maryland-died c.1890), 2nd Lt. in the La.
 Artillery, C.S.A.
 After the war, he became a sheriff in New Orleans and proprietor of the Sazerac bar and was responsible for the final recipe of the Sazerac cocktail.
 He is buried in Metairie Cemetery.
 They had 4 children.

 6.1.3) Roby Ann Wills (1849 – 1917) was born 5 June 1849 and died 2 Dec 1917 in Poley, Livingston Parish, buried in Colyell Baptist Church Cemetery.
 On 6 June 1870, she married her cousin Calvin Dorris Bowman, Jr. (below).